Meet our Governors

 Pen Portrait: I became a Parent Governor in January 2018.
 My knowledge and experience provided by my career to date, has given me the opportunity to hold the Personnel Portfolio.

 I have worked within the Dental industry for the last 16 years, within both clinical and management areas.
 My current role as Practice Manager combines, Personnel, Health and Safety, legislation, and areas of Finance.
 This has given me the perfect opportunity to serve the school and the Governing board.

 Luke Pattison – Co-opted Governor – First Term of Office

 Specific Responsibilities: School Improvement Committee & Safeguarding Portfolio Holder

 Pen Portrait: My name is Luke Pattison and I am currently teaching within Year 4.
 I have taught at Hazeldown for the past 6 years and have been lucky enough to teach in a number of year groups across the school.
 In addition to my class teacher responsibilities, I am also part of the STEM subject leader team, working alongside a team of subject leaders that want to create an engaging and diverse curriculum for every child.
-This is my first experience of being a school governor, and I am really excited to be part of this team and to see the impact that the governing body have on the school and the wider community.
+I have been a school governor for the past 2 years, and it is great to be part of the team and to see the impact that the governing body have on the school and the wider community.
 Outside of school, I enjoy playing rugby for Teignmouth Rugby Club.

 Stuart Ludford – Headteacher